-Noxious weeds, abandoned orchards, and other neglected public open spaces New Jersey Farm Bureau should encourage the Department of Agriculture and the State DEP to enforce the laws that are in place to control invasive species that are found growing in the state.
+In regard to noxious weeds, abandoned orchards, and other neglected public open spaces.
+The New Jersey Farm Bureau should encourage the Department of Agriculture and the State DEP to enforce the laws that are in place to control invasive species that are found growing in the state.

-New Jersey Farm Bureau will call upon all public open space program administrators to take account of neglected/abandoned orchards and other neglected properties in the review and consideration of land acquisition projects.
+The New Jersey Farm Bureau will call upon all public open space program administrators to take account of neglected/abandoned orchards and other neglected properties in the review and consideration of land acquisition projects.
 Ornamental fruit trees owned by private nonfarm landowners are more prevalent now than production orchards and pose a similar risk.
-Those organizations that purchase or assume control of these properties should be required to manage the properties for weed control.
+Those organizations that purchase or assume control of these properties should be required to manage the properties for invasive weed control.

-New Jersey Farm Bureau recommends all publicly-owned open space, including the increasing number of greenways and farmland, must be required to have noxious and invasive weed management plans that require those lands to be maintained in such a way as to prevent it from harboring insects and noxious weeds that become a nuisance to neighboring properties.
-The management would include timely mowing or herbicide control prior to the establishment of seeds to prevent the spread of weeds to neighboring properties.
+New Jersey Farm Bureau recommends all publicly owned open space, including the increasing number of greenways and farmlands, must be required to develop noxious and invasive weed management plans that require those lands to be maintained in such a way as to prevent it from harboring invasive insects and noxious weeds that become a nuisance to neighboring properties.
+The management plan could include timely mowing or herbicide control prior to the establishment of seeds to prevent the spread of weeds to neighboring properties.

-NJFB supports a legislative change that would require municipalities, counties and the state to adopt Best Management Practices (BMP's) such as timely mowing schedules, which would discourage and prevent invasive weeds from growing to a maturity that allow seeds to spread to nearby farm fields when mowed and encourages the promotion of flora that would out compete those invasive species.
-Current laws addressing thistle alone are not sufficient to protect farms from other invasive species.
-The current law, that requires control of thistle, needs to be expanded to include marestail, and other similar species, as well.
+NJFB supports a legislative change that would require municipalities, counties, and state agencies and non-profit landowners to adopt Best Management Practices (BMP's), such as timely mowing schedules, which would discourage and prevent invasive weeds from growing to a maturity, allowing seeds to spread to nearby farm fields and encourages the planting of flora that would out compete those invasive species.
+Current laws addressing thistle alone are not sufficient to protect farms from other invasive species and needs to be expanded to include marestail, and other invasive weed species, as well.
 This is becoming an increasing nuisance due to lack of control in public areas.

 The NJDA currently has the authority to control any disease or pest threat if determined by the State Board of Agriculture that it is dangerous to plants or humans.
 An example of this would be the authority used to control the Asian Longhorn Beetle and the spotted wing drosophila.
-Farm Bureau shall seek legislation to ensure the authority to enforce proper land maintenance related to plants, animals, and diseases rests with the NJDA.
+Farm Bureau shall seek legislation to ensure that the authority to enforce proper land maintenance related to plants, animals, and diseases rests with the NJDA.

-Farm Bureau should also seek legislation that would shift the removal expense to the public or private owner of the property.
+The Farm Bureau should also seek legislation that would shift the removal expense to the public or private owner of the property.
 It should also research other means of control such as model ordinances that help local health departments control such noxious species as poison ivy.

-Since the recent discovery of the invasive Asian longhorn tick in New Jersey there is a heightened concern since the tick is known to carry various diseases which effect humans, livestock and pets.
-The NJFB should support legislation to include tick control as part of the county mosquito control departments.
+Since the recent discovery of the invasive Asian longhorn tick in New Jersey, there is a heightened concern since the tick is known to carry various diseases which could affect humans, livestock as well as pets.
+The NJFB should support legislation to include tick control as part of the county mosquito control departments mission.
 The legislation needs to include a mandate for research to develop effective tick control methods and appropriate funding to meet the new mandate.